cryptoexamples/CryptoExamples-Guidelines/README.md

 - [ ] Created or accepted a plaintext string to be encrypted.
 - [ ] Created a key pair.
 - [ ] Regarded the encoding of the string.
-- [ ] Encrypt the plaintext with the public key.
+- [ ] Encrypted the plaintext using the public key.
 - [ ] Encoded the ciphertext to be represented as string.
-- [ ] Decrypted the ciphertext with the private key.
+- [ ] Decrypted the ciphertext using the private key.
 - [ ] Encoded the decrypted bytes to be represented as string.

 ![hasing](pics/konzeptspezifischAsymmetrisch.png)